shivapbhusal/Social_Media/NSA_CheckList_2017.md

 * Follow the Page Link. https://www.facebook.com/BGSU.Nepal/
 * Get the admin rights from the communication coordinator of preceding committee.
 * On the Facebook page, Go to Settings >>Page Roles.
 Remove the previous admins from the list.
-* Make sure that you keep your followers regularly engaged with your posts.
+* Make sure you keep your followers regularly engaged with your posts.

 ## GMAIL
 * Nepal Students' Association's gmail ID is nsabgsu@gmail.com.
 Please get the password of this account from communication coordinator of the preceding committe.